dvoros/dvoros.github.io/content/posts/breaking-the-rules-of-hueforge.md

 ## Limitations

-While overcoming some of Hueforge's limitations, this method has some of its own:
+While overcoming some of Hueforge's limitations, this method has a couple of its own shortcomings:

 - Need an SVG first!
 And a simple one where you can assign the magic `id`s to every object.
 Overlapping shapes in the SVG can also be a problem.